• Olympic: Three Parks in One

 Level of difficulty: Easy

-Distance: 1.4 mile
+Distance: 1.4 miles

-Best Season: Year round
+Best Season: Year-round

 Group Size Restrictions: Groups are limited to no more than 12 people.
-Associated groups of more than 12 must camp and travel at least 1 mile apart and may not combine at any time in a group of more than 12.
+Associated groups of more than 12 must camp and travel at least 1 mile apart and may not combine at any time into a group of more than 12.

 Campsites: There are a few campsites off the beach in the forest but most camping is on the beach above high tide.
-During Summer, camping space can be scarce!
+During summer, camping space can be scarce!

-Toilet Facilities: Pit toilet where trail meets beach
+Toilet Facilities: Pit toilet where the trail meets the beach.

-Water Source: Two streams - Most coastal water sources have a tea-stained appearance.
+Water Source: Most coastal water sources have a tea-stained appearance.
 The light tan color originates from tannin leached from leaves.
-Cryptosporidium and giardia exist in coastal streams and rivers; always filter or boil water.
-Iodine is an ineffective treatment versus these parasites.
+Cryptosporidium and giardia exist in coastal lakes, streams, and rivers.
+Always filter or boil water.
+Iodine is ineffective against cryptosporidium.

 Stock: Prohibited on all park beaches and beach trails.

-Special Concerns:
+Special Concerns

 Campfires: To protect coastal forests, please burn only driftwood.